Teachers

 Colin had an extended break from training when his children were young but returned to join Kyu shin Do North Shore in 1993.

 In the forms which are the foundation of our style Colin is regarded by his peers as the greatest reflection of our origional teacher, Ron Russell.
-In his teaching he aims for clear

-Gerald Lopez: 4th Dan.
+Gerald Lopez 4th Dan

-Gerald started learning aikido in 1982, while studying for a law degree in London.
 Gerald's principal instructor was Ken Williams, one of the first students and dan grades of Kenshiro Abbe.
 Sensei Abbe was a direct student of the founder, and was sent to London to teach Budo in 1955.

 In 1986, Gerald started his own Streatham Ki Club, and also taught aikido for the Inner London Education Authority (ILEA).
 He was graded and awarded 3rd Dan by Ken Williams in 1993.